 It’s not about feeding more electrolytes.
 It’s about making them work properly!

 When electrolyte balance deteriorates, horses begin to lose capillaries, known as capillary rarefaction.
 This loss of part of the circulatory system is well known in humans to cause blood pressure to rise.
 The increase in blood pressure caused by the capillary rarefaction is sufficient to burst the blood vessels in the lungs during exercise, known as EIPH.
 Equiwinner resets electrolyte balance and starts to work almost immediately and, combined with only walking exercise for a total of fifteen days restores capillaries to prevent the extra high blood pressure.
-The lung tissue has scars caused by previous bleeding, and these scars will normally rupture, causing more bleeding, but the Equiwinner procedure allows the scars to fully heal during the fifteen days.
+The lung tissue has scars caused by previous bleeding, and these scars will normally rupture, causing more bleeding, but smart electrolytes will then allow the scars to fully heal during the fifteen days.
 Normal training can then be resumed with confidence.

 Equiwinner patches contain only natural balanced electrolytes and nothing goes into the body of the horse.
 Results can last the season or up to one full year.
 There are no side effects.